Robo-Ryan/ReadMeGenerator/GeneratedReadMe.md

 	- [Questions](#acknowledgments)

 ## Installation
-Find the repository here undefined
+install

 ## Usage
+usage

 ## License
-This is an MIT - see the LICENSE file for details.
+This is an MIT license.

 ## Contributing
-Contributing
-    1. Fork the project
-    2. Create your feature branch (git checkout -b feature/featurename)
-    3. Commit your changes (git commit -m 'Added a feature')
-    4. Push to the branch (git push origin feature/featurename)
-    5. Open a pull request
+contribution

 ## Tests
+test instructions

 ## Questions
-If you have any questions, please contact me at Robo-Ryan on GitHub or email me at Your email: rdmerlini@gmail.com.
+If you have any questions, please contact me at github.com/robo-ryan on GitHub or email me at Your email: rdmerlini@gmail.com.